wdporter/i-am-that-vuepress/73-the-death-of-the-mind-is-the-birth-of-wisdom/readme.md

 the nature of consciousness when there is harmony (<span data-tippy-content="Beïng, existence, true essence.
-In <em>yoga</em> the quality of purity or goodness.">sattva</span>); but when activity and passivity (rajas<span data-tippy-content="Motivity, activity, energy.
+In <em>yoga</em> the quality of purity or goodness.">sattva</span>); but when activity and passivity (<span data-tippy-content="Motivity, activity, energy.
 One of the three <em>gunas</em> or qualities of matter: <em>sattva</em>,
 <em>rajas</em> and <em>tamas</em>.
 In <em>yoga</em>, egoïsm.">rajas</span> and
 <span data-tippy-content="Darkness, inertia, passivity.
 One of the three